youshal/cocoon_solr/README.md

 2. Configuring Solr
-  solr folder contains only schema.xml file.
-It contains settings for performing indexing of test documents.
+  solr folder contains settings for performing indexing of test documents and libs to enable cross-domain POST requests.
   Default techproducts core of solr used for test purposes.
-Dowload solr 5.3.0 and perform setup.
+Download solr 5.3.0 and perform setup.
 Use http://lucene.apache.org/solr/quickstart.html as reference.
 After that replace schema.xml in
-  \solr-5.3.0\server\solr\configsets\sample_techproducts_configs\conf with solr folder file.
+  \solr-5.3.0\server\solr\configsets\sample_techproducts_configs\conf with solr\schema.xml file.
+  Copy solr\server to \solr-5.3.0 with replacement of web.xml.

   To run solr use bin/solr start -e techproducts command.

 3. Database